grandseiken/foundryvtt-multilevel-tokens/README.md

 * You can have more than one target region with the same identifier: tokens in the source region(s) get mirrored to all of them.
 * You can have more than one source region with the same identifier: tokens from all of them get mirrored to the targets.
 * Source and target regions can be on the same scene or different.
+* You can use the polygon tool to make more complex region shapes.
+You move and rotate them freely without messing anything up.
 * If the source and target regions are different sizes, the mirrored copies will get scaled up or down to fit.
 You probably want the aspect ratios to match though.
+It's best to start by making two copies of the same drawing.
-* For small regions, you may need to reduce the label font size to allow resizing the rectangle.
+* For small regions, you may need to reduce the label font size to allow resizing the drawing.
 Or, you can add the label after the size is right.

 ![Example image](demo/1.gif)